Shuri-jo Harvest Celebration, The ‘Chushu-no-Utage’

 Today, these national treasures are open to the public and can be seen throughout the year at different venues.
 In addition to the performances, a new Ryukyu King and Queen will be selected during the Harvest Celebration.
 The King and Queen are used as figurehead representatives, often attending various ceremonial venues to honor Ryukyu culture and tradition.
 A new couple is chosen every year to fulfill this role.

 This year, the ceremony will be held on Sep.
-22nd and 23rd from 18:30 to 21:00 on the ‘Unaa’ Courtyard in front of the main castle.
-Admission to the ceremony is free.
+14th and 15th from 18:30 to 21:00 on the ‘Unaa’ Courtyard in front of the main castle.
+Admission to the ceremony is ¥500 and ¥1000 with seat.
 Please note that the regular closing hours will be at 17:00 for both days for the regular visiting hours at Shuri Castle Park.
-After that, the celebration event will be open to the public for free.
+After that, the celebration event will be open to the public.